What Is Mistura?

 The food stalls and halls cover all aspects of Peruvian foods including seafood, pork, chicken, beef, coffee, tea, fruits and vegetables and mouth-watering desserts.
 Food is on a grand scale and the racks for BBQ pork are immense.
 You can witness men tending the fire ovens with full size pitch forks.
 Tasty samples are always on offer to tempt you to their delicious offerings.
 There is something her for everyone and it is an easy and relaxed venue to navigate.

-The destination of Rimac is not a perfect place and in a way, that’s what holds the attraction.
+Mistura takes place in Lima and the destination of Rimac was chosen for the 2017 festival.
+While Rimac is not a perfect place, that in a way, is what holds the attraction.
 To get under the skin and into the heart and soul of a country one must venture out into what is unknown.
 Try your Spanish, sample the thousands of tastes and flavours and without question at Mistura Food Festival Peru you will meet a friendly and welcoming people.

 Our visit to Mistura Food Festival Peru draws to a close as a local band and dancers arrive in typically exuberant and passionate guise as only Peruvians can produce.
 Colourfully embellished gregarious costumes, giants, dancers, and all the revelry that ensues, as they march their way past, creating much welcomed mayhem.
 You know you are alive and are lifted when you come and feel this in the heart and soul of Lima Peru.

 A Trip to Rimac from Miraflores by taxi will cost about S/20- 25 soles (USD $6-8) each way and is the easiest option.
 You can hail a taxi in the street or also the Taxibeat/ Uber apps are popular in Lima too.
 The Metropolitan Bus routes combined with the Lima Metro are a cheaper if more complex option.
 Weekdays are cheaper and less crowded, as the weekends can become very busy here.